 In most cities and counties, local laws and ordinances regulate locations for the sale and consumption of alcoholic beverages.
 Most jurisdictions do not allow bars or liquor stores to conduct business within a certain radius of schools or churches.
 Thus, most of these local authorities require all applicants applying for a liquor license to get an alcoholic beverage survey--sometimes called a Beer and Wine survey--conducted by a professional land surveyor to show that issuing an Alcohol License in a facility does not violate local distance requirements.

-The application provided by the local jurisdiction specifies that only a licensed professional land surveyor may perform an alcoholic license survey.
+The application provided by the local jurisdiction specifies that only a licensed professional land surveyor licensed by the State of Georgia may perform an alcoholic license survey.
 Call your local surveyor to discuss the local government requirements concerning the distance requirements.
 Knowing if you meet the distance requirements of your proposed location could prevent problems should your location not meet the guidelines.
 It would be disappointing to lease or buy a property and later find out it did not meet the distance requirements for a liquor license.

 There are two primary ways of measuring distances.
 The local ordinance specifies distances measurements by straight line distance or by the path of travel.
 Have your surveyor confirm the method required with the local jurisdiction.